BBBase-EHeresy-PPPub/PPPub/docs/forces_of_good/army_of_lake_town.md

 This army may include: Bard the Bowman; The Master of Laketown; Alfrid the Councilor; Braga, Captain of the Guard; Bain, Son of Bard; Sigrid & Tilda; Lake-town Guard Captains and Lake-town Guard.

-The profile for Bard the Bowman can be found on page 49.
-Bard the Bowman counts as a Hero of Valour if taken as part of an Army of Lake-town army list.

-The profile for Bain, Son of Bard can be found on page 51.
-Bain, Son of Bard counts as an Independent Hero if taken as part of an Army of Lake-town army list.

-The profile for Sigrid & Tilda can be found on page 50.
-Sigrid & Tilda count as an Independent Hero if taken as part of an Army of Lake-town army list.

 ## ARMY BONUS

 **The Master's Purse-strings** – The Master of Lake-town's Moneybags special rule has a range of 12" rather than 6".

 ## HEROES OF THE ARMY OF LAKE-TOWN